petersmythe/investec-swipe-n-save/README.md

 Hopefully the [card code](https://github.com/petersmythe/investec-swipe-n-save/blob/main/main.js) is fairly obvious, but it first [fetches an OAuth token](https://developer.investec.com/za/api-products/documentation/SA_PB_Account_Information#section/Authentication) and then uses this token in a subsequent call to [perform the inter-account transfer](https://developer.investec.com/za/api-products/documentation/SA_PB_Account_Information#operation/transferv2).

+The amount saved is calculated as a percentage of the amount swiped, using the `percentage` configuration in `env.json`.
+Also note that ATM withdrawals (merchant code: 6011) are excluded, so that only true card purchases result in a transfer to the savings account.

 The account IDs need to be obtained manually via [getAccounts()](https://developer.investec.com/za/api-products/documentation/SA_PB_Account_Information#operation/accounts) or see the future enhancement below.

 Also, please note that these [clientID, secret and API Key](https://github.com/petersmythe/investec-swipe-n-save/blob/main/env.json) all come from the Sandbox credentials ([see Oauth2-Sandbox](https://developer.investec.com/za/api-products/documentation/SA_PB_Account_Information#section/Authentication)) and only work on https://openapisandbox.investec.com, not the production URL: https://openapi.investec.com